Walk in Castres in the Tarn

 Hiking or cycling

-• The Parulle loop (fr) is a greenway that follows the Chemin des Fontaines, near the center of Castres, and runs along part of the Agout.
+• The Parulle loop is a greenway which follows the Chemin des Fontaines, near the centre of Castres, and runs alongside part of the Agoût.

-• The Green Way of Human Rights (fr) is a former railway line which joined Albi in Castres.
-It has been transformed into a 44 km long cycling and walking path.
+• The Human Rights Greenway is a former railway line that once connected Albi to Castres.
+It has been transformed into a 44-km long cycle and hiking trail.

-• In the Haut-Languedoc Natural Park, the Rochers du Sidobre are “ granite giants ”.
-This walk takes you into a mineral universe, which will impress you with the size and majesty of these granite blocks.
+• Located in the Haut-Languedoc Natural Park, the Rochers du Sidobre are "granite giants."
+This walk takes you into a mineral world, which will impress you with the size and majesty of these granite blocks.

 • At the foot of Mazamet, the Montagne Noire is an exceptional natural site.
-Its forest landscapes, interspersed with mountain torrents, are very exotic.
-The GR7 crosses it.
+Its forest landscapes, interspersed with mountain streams, are truly exotic.
+The GR7 hiking trail crosses it.

-• The Passerelle de Mazamet is a walk for thrill seekers.
-70 meters above the Arnette, the suspended footbridge spans the valley between Mazamet and the medieval village of Hautpoul.
-Two hiking routes allow you to reach the footbridge.
-You can extend the walk to Lac de Montagnès, along the Linoubre.
+• The Mazamet Footbridge is a hike for thrill-seekers.
+Seventy meters above the Arnette River, the suspended footbridge spans the valley between Mazamet and the medieval village of Hautpoul.
+Two hiking trails lead you to the footbridge.
+You can extend the walk to Lac de Montagnès, along the Linoubre River.

 Castres